ChampagneD/Stinky_Adventures/README.md

 * The player can interract with PNJs and objects
 * The hear an off voice
 * The player got a principal quest but can choose a different path
+* Each choice will have an effect on the game path the player will have

 ## CODE & API